joaolucasmartins/VC2022/README.md

 ## Code

-The frs.py is a fast radial symetry implementation in python, found [here](https://github.com/ChristianGutowski/frst_python), which was adapted by the group to serve our needs.
+The frs.py is a fast radial symmetry implementation in python, found [here](https://github.com/ChristianGutowski/frst_python), which was adapted by the group to serve our needs.
 The notebook contains the entire identification process.